argonne-lcf/balsam/docs/user-guide/appdef.md

 # Defining Applications

-## Adding App Files
+## Registering `ApplicationDefinitions`
-Once you have a Site installed, the next logical step is to define the applications that Balsam may run.
+Once you have a Site, the next step is to define the applications that Balsam may run.
-Each Site's applications are defined by the set of `ApplicationDefinition` classes in the `apps/` directory.
+Each Site's applications are defined by the set of `ApplicationDefinition` Python classes that have been linked to the Site.
+Check the [Getting Started tutorial](../../tutorials/theta-quickstart#set-up-your-apps) to see a quick example of this in action.

-At a minimum, `ApplicationDefinitions` declare the template for a shell command and its adjustable parameters.
-To run an application, we then [submit a **Job**](./jobs.md) that provides values for these parameters.
+At a minimum, `ApplicationDefinitions` must declare the `site` and a `command_template` for a shell command.
+To run an application, we then [submit a **Job**](./jobs.md) to invoke the command with specific resources and parameters.
+Alternatively, the `ApplicationDefinition` can define a `run()` method that serves as a Python-based entrypoint to the application on a compute node.

+You can create and register `ApplicationDefinition` subclasses from any Python session.
+For instance, Balsam supports interactive workflows that are entirely contained within Jupyter notebooks.
+Alternatively, your own workflow systems can build on top of Balsam as a platform, where Balsam-level interactions are encapsulated in version-controlled Python software.

-You may add `ApplicationDefinition` subclasses to Python module files (`*.py`) in the `apps/` folder, with multiple apps per file and/or multiple files.
+interactive Python sessions, Jupyter notebooks, or in to Python module files (`*.py`) in the `apps/` folder, with multiple apps per file and/or multiple files.
 Every Site comes "pre-packaged" with some demonstrative Apps.
 The intention is for you to copy one of the existing `ApplicationDefinitions` as a starting point, and